Thlamz/MAVSIMNET/mavsimnet-docs/docs/index.md

 | --------- | ---- | ----------- |
 | vehicleType | *int* | MAVLink type of vehicle that this class represents <br>(COPTER=1, PLANE=2, ROVER=4) |
 | paramPath | *string* | Path for the parameters for this vehicle.
 These are the parameters<br> you downloaded in step 5 of the installation. <br>**Do not use parameters for a different vehicle type** |

+That is all you need to know if you plan to use this framework's existing modules with no modifications.
+If you plan on expanding upon it of modifying the modules there are a few more things you should be aware of.

+## Development
+There are two important modules in the repository's utils folder that are useful for developers.

+The VehicleRoutines module offers several utility functions that simplify common tasks using the MAVLink protocol.
+These functions generate a vector of instructions that should be queued using MAVLinkMobilityBase's queueInstructions function.

+The other important module is the TelemetryConditions module.
+As explained in the [MAVLinkMobilityBase](/MAVSIMNET/Modules/MAVLinkMobilityBase/) documentation messages are dispatched to the SITL instance using a message queue.
+This message queue moves only when the front-most message is concluded.
+What defines a message as concluded is a function, called a Condition, that gets called on every telemetry received.
+This allows a developer to define the condition that needs to be fulfilled before the next message in the queue is sent.
+A takeoff message could wait for the vehicle to reach a certain altutde, for example.
+The TelemetryRoutines module has some ready-to-use conditions for these situations.